Select Page

 Make an annual gift.

-Gifts of any size to the Harley Fund make a true impact on the life or our students and faculty each school year.
+Gifts of any size to the Harley Fund make a true impact on the life of our students and faculty each school year.
 Your gift supports the school in so many ways: updates to the classroom or outdoor learning space, aid to our athletics department, after school clubs, our healthy food program, faculty professional development, financial aid, and more.
-Make your gift today by going to harleyschool.org/giving/
+Make your gift today by going to harleyschool.org/supporting-harley

 Your Dollars Go Further: Harley Fund Donations in Use